jssql1234/docs-sqlacc/docs/usage/stock/stock-faq.md

     ![10](../../../static/img/usage/stock/stock-faq/stock-serial-no/serial-number-setup10.png)

 :::info
-Stock Adjustment does not support serial no. May using Stock Received and Stock Issue to replace .
+Stock Adjustment does not support serial no. You may use Stock Received and Stock Issue as a replacement.
 :::

 ## Serial No Report